geoscixyz/em/content/case_histories/sagd/index.rst

 - **Authors** :ref:`sdevriese`

-.. topic:: Prelude
+.. topic :: Prelude

         This case history is based on the thesis "Detecting and imaging time-lapse conductive changes using electromagnetic methods" by :cite:`Devriese2016`.

 .. figure:: images/ChamberIrregular.png
         :align: right